-Show Map
+Map

-A small, embedded Google map is displayed by default to the right of the video, as pictured here, that shows many geographic indexing term locations, including cities, towns, villages, ghettos, and camps, discussed in the testimony being viewed.
+A small, embedded Google map is displayed to the right of the video, as pictured here, that shows many geographic indexing term locations, including cities, towns, villages, ghettos, and camps, discussed in the testimony being viewed.
 This enables users to quickly see where experiences being discussed took place.

 The map can be enlarged and controlled easily like a normal Google map, zooming in and out and dragging the map to show different areas.
-To hide the map, simply uncheck the Show Map check box.

-Clicking on one of the location icons will instantly enlarge the map in a popup window and show the definition of the geographic indexing term in a balloon as pictured below.
+Clicking on one of the location icons will instantly enlarge the map in a popup window and show the definition of the geographic indexing term in a balloon as pictured above.